After the development, it’s now time to record.

 Creating Key Art and Metadata

-If a listener doesn’t find your key art and podcast metadata (such as title, description) interesting enough to click, it won’t matter how great your episode is.
-They will never hear it.
+If a listener doesn’t find your key art and podcast metadata (such as title, description) interesting enough to click, it may not matter how great your episode is.
 So make sure to create compelling key art, land on a memorable and relevant podcast title, and write punchy metadata.